Missoula Measures - Health Care

 Why this topic?

-In 1998 17% of Montana adults reported they were uninsured.
+As recently as 2010, about 17% of Montana adults reported they were uninsured.
 (Remember that only 1% of adults 65 and older are uncovered due to Medicare).
 Missoula’s population is growing, so the number of people without coverage is growing too, even if the percentage remains the same.

 Missoula’s Partnership Health Center, which provides health care to underinsured and uninsured is helping.
 But many health care needs are going unmet, and health continues to be compromised as a result.